nantr0nic/PadCast/README.md

 #### Flatpak

-Download the flatpak from the releases page.
-Then, on your system...
+Depending on your system's software, you can click/double-click PadCast.flatpak to open and install it.
+If that fails, you can install the flatpak in the terminal:

 ```bash
 # Install the flatpak